pratik088/ninja-work/README.md

-# Demo-repository
+# Ninja Work
-This is demo project to learn GIT
+This is demo project to learn Git and become Git Ninja.